Who's in power? Convention lineup has clues to Trump's favor

 One anomaly is the absence from the speaking podium of Ivanka's husband, Jared Kushner, who is ubiquitous in the administration on everything from the coronavirus pandemic to Mideast affairs.

-Time slots were doled out, as well, to people who work for Trump: Secretary of State Mike Pompeo, Housing Secretary Ben Carson, White House press secretary Kayleigh McEnany and departing senior counselor Kellyanne Conway each spoke for about four minutes.
+Time slots were doled out, as well, to people who work for Trump: Secretary of State Mike Pompeo, Housing Secretary Ben Carson, White House press secretary Kayleigh McEnany and departing senior counselor Kellyanne Conway each spoke for about four minutes, give or take.

-Rudy Giuliani, the former New York City mayor and onetime Trump attorney, was to get twice that much.
+Rudy Giuliani, the former New York City mayor and onetime Trump attorney, spoke for about six minutes.

 And Vice President Mike Pence put to rest relentless rumors that Trump might dump him with a 24-minute address at stately Fort McHenry in Baltimore on Wednesday night.
 The speech solidified his standing as the leading Republican presidential hopeful in 2024.